Not All Conversations Are Like Talking To Guarded Women In Nightclubs

 To get around these issues they claim you have to do things like:

 - Be super interesting, funny, and engaging, to stand out from the other dudes, and hold her limited attention.
-Whatever you do, you can't make boring small talk.
+Whatever you do, you can't make boring small talk

-- Carry most of the conversation at first, as she may be skeptical or hesitant, and not willing to say much.
+- Carry most of the conversation at first, as she may be skeptical or hesitant, and not willing to say much

-- Use various techniques not to seem too interested or eager, so she doesn't immediately put her walls up.
+- Use various techniques to not seem too interested or eager, so she doesn't immediately put her walls up

-- Use tricks to win over her friends, so they don't quickly shoo you away.
+- Use tricks to win over her friends, so they don't quickly shoo you away

-- Use tactics to outwit and disarm any competing or hostile guys who may try to derail your conversation.
+- Use tactics to outwit and disarm any competing or hostile guys who may try to derail your conversation

 Now not all the tips you'll find about hitting on women at bars suggest things like this, but some do.
 I also won't get onto a tangent about whether this school of advice, and the way it portrays women, is accurate and valid or not.
 That's beside the point I want to make.

-What I do want to say is that if you've come across this type of advice, and you don't have the overall social experience to put it in perspective, it can skew the way you approach other types of conversations.
-Even if you don't realize it you can start to think of all your interactions as if you're trying to win over a wary, skeptical woman at a dance club.
+What I do want to say is that if you've come across this type of information, and you don't have the overall social experience to put it in perspective, it can skew the way you approach other types of conversations.
+Even if you don't realize it, you can start to think of all your interactions as if you're trying to win over a wary, skeptical woman at a dance club.

 - You might think everyone is picky, judgmental, and leaning toward rejecting you unless you quickly change their mind.